serdonke/buygo/README.md

 ```sh
 docker compose up --build
 ```
+- Some scripts to stress the backend at `./testprof`, change URLs if working locally

 ## Problem Overview

 You are to design and implement a microservice that powers the “live deals” feature of a location‑based marketplace.